 Improved livelihood prospects for young people

 TeamUp adopts a multisector approach.
-The partnership between foundations and the German Ministry for Economic Cooperation and Development (BMZ) leverages synergies and collaboration to achieve better and more comprehensive results.
+The partnership between foundations, the Ugandan partners and the German Ministry for Economic Cooperation and Development (BMZ) leverages synergies and collaboration to achieve better and more comprehensive results.
 The program brings together the strengths and innovation potential of each of the participating partners for the first time, which increases the positive impact of their local activities and helps more people.
 This collaborative approach efficiently pools public and civil society resources at the international and local level to permanently improve structures.

 The initiative brings together German and Ugandan development partners.
 It is designed as a long-term effort that is scalable and open to additional collaborators.
 New private and public sector partners for financing and implementation can become part of the consortium by contributing their expertise to the multisector approach.
 Funding for TeamUp is divided between the participating foundations and BMZ, with each contributing half.
 A total of six million euros has been committed to the first three years of the pilot program in Uganda.

 As part of the project, Siemens Stiftung and its implementation partner Whave Solutions are supporting the development of a sustainable and innovative approach to water maintenance.
 This is because currently just one in three households and only 40 percent of schools in Mityana and Kassanda have access to a functioning water source.
 For many years, lack of access to clean water has been one of the main reasons for girls missing school and resulting early motherhood, poor sanitation in rural areas, and child mortality from waterborne diseases.
 The biggest challenge is the maintenance of water sources, many of which are out of service due to a lack of management and maintenance structures.